haskell-perf/graphs/results/TIME-extra.md

 ABSTRACT:
+(Based on an average of the ratio between largest benchmarks)

- * Alga was 9.02 times faster than Containers
+ * Alga was 2557.16 times faster than Containers

-## creation
+## vertexCount

-Descritpion: Create a graph from a list of edges
+Description: Count the vertices of the graph

 ### Clique
 <TABLE>